gigamon-dev/SubspaceServer/doc/quickstart.md

 #### Windows

 The script is named: `run-server.cmd`.
-Run it from File Explorer, or from command line `cd` to the folder you installed the server to, and run it.
+Run it from File Explorer, or from the command line `cd` to the folder you installed the server to, and run it.

 ```
 run-server.cmd